build-on-aws/content/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/index.md

 ![Picture of an API file structure](images/05-app-structure.jpg "Picture of an API file structure")

-4. We are going to rename the controller file as `PictureController.cs` and we’ll delete the “WeatherForecast.cs” class.
+4. We are going to rename the controller file as `PictureController.cs` and we’ll delete the "WeatherForecast.cs" class.
 5. Now let’s add the Nuggets that we are going to use for this project.
 In the same terminal that we used to create the web API let's position our cursor in `pictures`

 ```bash